 For part-time students who do not receive company or other third-party assistance, one-third of the cost of the course(s) is due upon registration.
+A promissory note must be signed for the unpaid balance.
 The remaining two-thirds is due on or before the completion of the term.
 Unpaid balances are subject to an 18% interest charge.
 If final payment is not received within 30 days of the mailing of final grades, then the student is not permitted to register for further courses until the original balance is paid in full.